 Tables 1.1 and 1.2 of Appendix C1 omit an aggregated score derived from totalling the assessments of each of the 16 SA objectives.
-This is deliberate as it may overshadow the more important element of work that considers the Total, Cumulative and Synergistic effects in a greater detail in Appendix C1.
-However, it is worth mentioning that the overall total from assessments of the various policies featured within of the emerging Plan scores well in excess of +100.
+This is deliberate as it may overshadow the more important element of work that considers the Total, Cumulative and Synergistic effects in greater detail in Appendix C1.
+Nevertheless, it is worth mentioning that the overall total from assessments of the various policies featured within of the emerging Plan score well in excess of +100, with this score boosted slightly from that which was recorded from the SA which accompanied the submission version in November 2022.
+This is as a result of the inclusion of several new potential housing site options.
 This provides a useful, 'top line' conclusion that helps to confirm the wider sustainability that can be demonstrated from the comprehensive analysis.

 As the contents of Table 2 in Appendix C1 unsurprisingly show, a range of cumulative impacts, synergistic effects and overall effects exist.
-Despite this, Table 2 is also able to offer a degree of comfort that many of the negative effects flagged through the exercise can readily be mitigated.
-This can be achieved through the contents of topic-based and site-specific policies in the Local Plan Publication version, together with other mechanisms such as external strategies, national planning guidance and other regulatory regimes (e.g. Building Regulations).
+Despite this, Table 2 is also able to offer a degree of comfort that the overriding majority of negative effects flagged through the exercise can readily be mitigated.
+This can be achieved through the provisions of topic-based and site-specific policies in the Core Strategy Review, together with other mechanisms such as external strategies, national planning guidance and other regulatory regimes (e.g. Building Regulations).
 Collectively, these help to demonstrate practical measures that are able to reduce, or in some instances remove altogether, any negative effects on aspects of sustainability covered by the framework of objectives.